TangoEnSkai/readings/books/tech/boswell-and-foucher-2012/part-1/README.md

 * what would `Size()` return:
   * height of the tree?
   * number of nodes?
-  * memory footfrint of the tree?
+  * memory footprint of the tree?

 * Problem: _"`Size`, the word, does not convey much information"_
   * more specific names: